falcosecurity/falco-website/content/en/blog/gsoc_2023/week1.md

 # My Project: Falco Playground

- Falco provides an intuitive and highly expressive rule language for configuring its powerful runtime security engine.
-However, the community still lacks an official and frictionless IDE solution for writing and testing Falco rules.
-Since the last few releases, the Falco libraries increased the support for multiple architectures and platforms, and the integrated rules validator added a new output in machine-readable JSON format.
-The idea for this project is to add WebAssembly as a new officially-supported compilation target for Falco by leveraging the Emscripten toolchain, and creating a new development environment for security rules in the form of a web single-page application by running Falco right inside the browser.
-The end result is envisioned to be similar to the Go Playground, but without the need of any backend.
-The beauty of this idea is the opportunity of experiencing very different technologies of the cloud-native landscape all in a single project: low-level system code close to the Linux kernel, the fast-growing WebAssembly world, and frontend development for a web application.
+Falco is a security tool that comes with a rule language for its runtime security engine.
+However, there is currently no official and user-friendly integrated development environment (IDE) for writing and testing Falco rules.
+To address this gap, we propose a project that aims to add WebAssembly as a supported compilation target for Falco.

+By using the Emscripten toolchain, we plan to create a web-based single-page application that serves as a development environment for security rules.
+This means you can write and test Falco rules right inside your browser without the need for any backend infrastructure.
+The end result will be similar to the Go Playground, where you can experiment with code in a seamless and accessible manner.

+The project offers an exciting opportunity to explore various technologies within the cloud-native landscape.
+It involves working with low-level system code in close proximity to the Linux kernel, WebAssembly world, and engaging in frontend development for web application.
+By combining these different aspects, we aim to provide a convenient and comprehensive solution for developing Falco rules with ease.

-# New beginings 🚀
+# New beginnings 🚀

 By contributing to the project prior to the GSoC period, I had the opportunity to understand the project's ecosystem, gain insights into its development processes, and establish myself as a valuable member of the community.
 It provided me with a deeper understanding of the project's goals and challenges, enabling me to better align my proposed solutions and goals for the GSoC period.

 During this pre-GSoC contribution phase, [Jason Dellaluce](https://github.com/jasondellaluce), my mentor, played a crucial role in guiding and supporting me.
 Jason provided valuable feedback on my early contributions, helped me navigate the project's codebase, and encouraged me to explore new areas for improvement.
-This continued collaborative relationship with Jason contributed to my growth as a contributor and helped set the stage for a successful GSoC journey.
+My ongoing collaboration with Jason played a crucial role in my development as a contributor, paving the way for a fruitful journey through GSoC.

 As Week 1 of the official GSoC period began, my pre-GSoC contributions served as a foundation for diving deeper into the project.
-The knowledge and familiarity I had gained during this time allowed me to hit the ground running and make meaningful progress from the very beginning.
+The knowledge and familiarity I gained before allowed me to hit the ground running and make meaningful progress from the very beginning.
 It also reinforced the strong mentor-mentee relationship with Jason, as we had already established a rapport and had a shared understanding of the project's context.

-Here is a summary of some of the pull requests (PRs) I have submitted up until today.
+Here is a summary of  pull requests (PRs) I have submitted:

 - [PR #1: Test For command falco -i (ignore default events)](https://github.com/falcosecurity/testing/pull/8)
-    - Description: The [falcosecurity/testing](https://github.com/falcosecurity/testing) repository contains regression test suite for Falco and other tools in its ecosystem.
-I contributed by adding a new test case for falco's help output when used with -i flag.
-I contributed to two more of such falgs.
+    - Description: The [falcosecurity/testing](https://github.com/falcosecurity/testing) repository contains regression a test suite for Falco and other tools in its ecosystem.
+I contributed by adding a new test case for Falco's help output when used with thie `-i` flag.
+I contributed to two other flags.

 - [PR #2: Semver check for RequiredAPIVersion values](https://github.com/falcosecurity/plugin-sdk-go/pull/73)
     - Description: This pr checks if user's RequiredAPIVersion follows semver system and checks if is compatible with internally-supported API version

 -  [PR #3: Feat: Support for memfd_create syscall](https://github.com/falcosecurity/libs/pull/1127)
-    - Desciption: Every time when the kernel is updated and released, a new syscall or an updated version of syscall might be added to the release.
-This can create new ways to expose vulnerabilities by which malicious activity can remain undetected by Falco.
-Therefore we need to update Falco's internal syscall table to patch vulnerabilities.
-This PR adds support to `memfd_create` syscall
+    - Desciption: Whenever the kernel is updated and released, a new syscall or updated version of syscall may be added.
+This can create new vulnerabilities that can allow malicious activity from Falco to go undetected.
+Therefore, we need to update Falco's internal syscall table to address vulnerabilities.
+This PR adds support for the `memfd_create` syscall

 - [PR #4: Feat: Support for pidfd_getfd syscall](https://github.com/falcosecurity/libs/pull/1145)
-    - Description: Same as above, his PR adds support to `pidfd_getfd` syscall
+    - Description: Same as above, this PR adds support to the `pidfd_getfd` syscall

 # Conclutions